January 17, 2019

-Professional writing is creating written content in a manner that is informational and designed to help individuals make informed decisions.
-Professional writers use excellent grammar and spelling skills along with extensive research to create works that are easy to understand and follow.
+Professional writing is creating written content that is informational and designed to help individuals make informed decisions.
+Professional writers use excellent writing skills including proper English grammar and spelling along with extensive research to create works that are easy to understand and follow.

 In today's digital world, professional writers are invaluable to business owners.
 They can help create content that will support marketing objectives and keep customers informed on updates.
 A professional writer can create everything from short stories and white papers to press releases and web content including blog and social media posts.
 There are even professional ghostwriters and fiction writers that can help you write a business book or bestseller.

 Professional writing differs from academic writing in that the goal is to inform readers and direct them to purchase products and services that fit their needs and solve their problems.
-Academic writing in the other hand serves solely to inform and educate.
-Essentially, professional writers encourage action while academic writes simply inform.
+Academic writing on the other hand serves solely to inform and educate.
+Essentially, professional business writing encourages action while academic writers simply inform.

 The workplace environment for professional writers depends on whether they are n-house employees or freelancers.
 Freelancers can work from anywhere in the world and often have established home offices.
 Many take their Mac or Windows computers and work from coffee shops and coworking spaces.
 Freelancers can work from New York or Chicago one week and Canada or Los Angeles the next.
 Their freedom allows them to be creative and focus but also makes having a content calendar and good communication tools essential to the company's success.

 The workplace context for in-house writers is slightly different.
 In-house writers tend to be full-time employees that work alongside the marketing department in the business office.
 They typically receive benefits and a standard salary whereas freelancers are paid per piece.